carefulcomputer/Hello-You-There/README.md

 Hello-You-There
 ===============

-This is a script to engage telemarketers and waste their time.
+This is an asterisk script to engage telemarketers and waste their time.
 Also records the conversation for listening later.